 Getting to know and understand our core values is probably one of the most valuable exercises we can do for ourself.
 Working out what truly makes us happy is crucial if we’re going to give ourselves what we need.
-In the MSC program we spend some time exploring our inner landscape to find, name, and start to move toward more intentionally living our life in alignment with our core values.
+In both the Somatic Self-Compassion and the Mindful Self-Compassion program we spend some time exploring our inner landscape to find, name, and start to move toward more intentionally living our life in alignment with our core values.
 But there are many good reasons why we don’t head off immediately in the direction of manageable goals that point us in the direction of authenticity and a life fully lived.
 We might call these obstacles to living in alignment with our core values.
 Identifying these obstacles is the next great service you can do for yourself.

 I’m going to talk about six potential obstacles to making the changes we need to make so that we can live in alignment with our core values and offer some steps we can take to realign ourself, to find ourself on the map and reorient ourself again.

 A bit like finding Wally, it can be hard to see what our core values are amongst the competing components of our life.